-- Analyze different phases of hacking and recommend the strategy to use ethical hacking for assessing cybersecurity of various components of information security systems. - Compare and contrast different cyber security hacking techniques and analyze the legal implications of hacking. - Examine different information security vulnerabilities, threats and attacks to information systems and recommend the countermeasures. - Analyze cryptography algorithms and encryption techniques, and design implementation strategies for securing information - Compare and contrast various network security assessment and hacking tools. - Assess various network security techniques and tools and implement appropriate level of information security controls based on evidence, information, and research.
+- Analyze different phases of hacking and recommend the strategy to use ethical hacking for assessing cyber security of various components of cyber security systems. - Compare and contrast different cyber security hacking techniques and analyze the legal implications of hacking. - Examine different cyber security vulnerabilities, threats and attacks to information systems and recommend the countermeasures. - Analyze cryptography algorithms and encryption techniques, and design implementation strategies for securing information - Compare and contrast various network security assessment and hacking tools. - Assess various network security techniques and tools and implement appropriate level of cyber security controls based on evidence, information, and research.